sveltejs/kit/documentation/docs/05-load.md

 Using [`invalidate(url)`](/docs/modules#$app-navigation-invalidate), you can re-run any `load` functions that depend on the invalidated resource (either implicitly, via [`fetch`](#fetch)), or explicitly via [`depends`](#depends).
 You can also invalidate _all_ `load` functions by calling `invalidate()` without an argument.

-If a `load` function is triggered to rerun, the page will not remount, instead it will update with the new contents of the output.
+If a `load` function is triggered to rerun, the page will not remount — instead, it will update with the new `data`.

 ### Shared state